vernonclarke/SPNfinal/README.md

 5. **Run a simulation**

-   Jupyter Notebook should be open in the default browser
+   Jupyter Notebook should be open in the default browser.

-   Choose a Notebook to open (by clicking on any notebook - *.ipynb)
+   Choose a Notebook to open (by clicking on any notebook - *.ipynb).

-   Ensure kernel is set to Python 3 (ipykernel)
+   Ensure kernel is set to Python 3 (ipykernel).

-   From kernel dropdown menu choose `Restart Run All` (if running again then it's good practice to run `Restart and Clear Output` first)
+   From kernel dropdown menu choose `Restart Run All` (if running again then it's good practice to run `Restart and Clear Output` first).

-   Code should run and generate raw data used to generate figures
+   Code should run and generate raw data used to generate figures.

-   If option `save = True` in the Notebook then the raw figures and pickled data is stored in a subdirectory within the main one
+   If option `save = True` in the Notebook then the raw figures and pickled data is stored in a subdirectory within the main one.

 ## Data Analysis